Power Couple? AI Growth and Renewable Energy Investment: Policy Choice: Renewable Capacity

-More generally, whether climate adaptation emphasis weakens or strengthens emission mitigation is not a primitive; it is an equilibrium outcome that depends on the scaling regime.
+More generally, whether climate adaptation emphasis weakens or strengthens emission mitigation depends on the scaling regime.
 In broader climate-policy debates, the relationship between adaptation and mitigation is contested, with evidence and theory supporting both substitution and complementarity depending on institutions and mechanisms \citep{remshard2022}.
 Our results provide a concrete mechanism that may explain this ambiguity in the AI--energy nexus.
 In a market-led regime, adaptation motives can rationally support an equilibrium with residual fossil marginal power, weakening mitigation; in a resource-led regime, adaptation motives can instead strengthen the case for clean capacity, making mitigation and adaptation complements.
+We also note that both mechanisms hinge on one fundamental property of adaptation: its benefits and therefore the social value of capability can increase as climate condition worsens.
+Our analysis shows that taking into account such interactions can be instrumental for policymakers to understand the implications of adaptation delivered by technologies with different scaling properties.